dblleaf/blazor-virtualization/README.md

 # Blazor.Virtualization

 This is a virtual list component packaged with blazor.
-Built in layouts such as Waterfall, LinedFlow, and DataList.
+Built in layouts such as Waterfall, LinedFlow, and GridList.
 And it supports incremental loading.

 *However, the size of the data items for WaterfallLayout and LinedFlowLayout must be known, or can be calculated based on the data items.
 So the two layouts don't support auto-sizing items.*